 The City of Nacogdoches has a council/manager form of government, whereby the elected City Council sets policies for the operation of municipal government.
-The administrative responsibility of the city rests with the City Manager, who is appointed by the city council.
-The city council consists of five members: a mayor (elected at-large) and four council members.
+The administrative responsibility of the city rests with the City Manager, who is appointed by the City Council.
+The City Council consists of five members: a mayor (elected at-large) and four council members.

-The Nacogdoches County government is administered by a Commissioners' Court system.
-The five-member Court is comprised of the county judge and four commissioners.
+The Nacogdoches County government is administered by a Commissioner's Court system.
+The five-member court is comprised of the county judge and four commissioners.
 The commissioners are elected by precinct, and the county judge is elected at-large.
-The Court is responsible for setting the county's annual tax rate, approving the tax roll and supervising all expenditures of county money.
-The Court is also responsible for issuing bonds to finance capital improvements.
+The court is responsible for setting the county's annual tax rate, approving the tax roll and supervising all expenditures of county money.
+The court is also responsible for issuing bonds to finance capital improvements.